 In conclusion, you need to have a well-founded digital marketing strategy to build and achieve a concrete online presence.
 Some advantages of a digital marketing strategy are:

 - Gives you direction in the online space.

 - Helps you gain an online presence; increased brand recognition.

 When creating and building a digital marketing strategy, always remember that the foundational stone of a successful strategy is SMART goals.

 A content plan with a sales funnel in mind will guide your achievements at all the funnel stages.
-Once you’re strategy is running, remember to observe and use analytical software to measure and track both your areas of success and drawbacks.
-Put the results on a data visualization tools/software to help you see what improvements need to be paid attention through clear presentations.
+Once your digital marketing strategy is running, remember to observe and use analytical software to measure and track both your areas of success and drawbacks.
+Put the results on data visualization tools/software to help you see what improvements need to be paid attention to through clear presentations.
 To be successful you must always be consistent in executing your strategy, learn quickly and adjust as you go.
 Remember, not to be afraid to fail and try new approaches, such as a new type of video or different wording in your emails.
 Besides, a good quote to know is ‘Every master was once a disaster.’
 So start today and don’t give up.
 We wish you all the luck!